NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Related Work

-In literature, two major approaches are used to generate adversarial text sample: spelling modification \cite{bhalerao2022data, li2018textbugger, gao2018black, eger2019text, hosseini2017deceiving} and close words substitution \cite{alzantot2018generating, ribeiro2018semantically, sato2018interpretable, jin2020bert}.
+{\em Machine Generated Text Perturbations.} In literature, two major approaches are used to generate adversarial text samples: spelling modification and close word substitution \cite{alzantot2018generating, ribeiro2018semantically, sato2018interpretable, jin2020bert}.
 The spelling modification approach usually involves deleting, inserting, swapping, and replacing certain characters in a word.
-Bhalerao1 et al. \cite{bhalerao2022data} proposed a tool named Continuous Word2Vec (CW2V) to perturb text with the following rules: Fake punctuation (``like"$\rightarrow$``l.i.k.e"), Neighboring key (``like"$\rightarrow$``lime"), Random spaces (``like"$\rightarrow$``l ike"), Transposition (``share"$\rightarrow$``sahre"), and Vowel repetition and deletion (``like"$\rightarrow$``likee").
+Bhalerao et al. \cite{bhalerao2022data} proposed a tool named Continuous Word2Vec (CW2V) to perturb text with the following rules: Fake punctuation (``like"$\rightarrow$``l.i.k.e"), Neighboring key (``like"$\rightarrow$``lime"), Random spaces (``like"$\rightarrow$``l ike"), Transposition (``share"$\rightarrow$``sahre"), and Vowel repetition and deletion (``like"$\rightarrow$``likee").
 Other than changing the word's spelling directly, the second approach aims to replace the entire word with other regular English words to attack text classification models.
 Ribeiro et al.'s work \cite{ribeiro2018semantically} demonstrated the effectiveness of the attack with semantically equivalent adversarial rules (SEARs) on machine comprehension, visual question answering, and sentiment analysis tasks.
-SEARs are simple universal replacement rules intending to convert the target word into its semantically identical pairs (``what"$\rightarrow$``which", ``what is"$\rightarrow$``what's").
-Alzantot et al. \cite{alzantot2018generating} also introduced an adversarial attach method that replaces the target word with its top k nearest neighbors based on the distance in the GloVe embedding space.
-To make the perturbation types more diverse, Li et al. \cite{li2018textbugger} developed TEXTBUGGER that applied both the spelling modification and close word substitution approaches.
-Nevertheless, experiment \cite{le2022perturbations} involving human evaluation reveals that the distance between the perturbations generated by TEXTBUGGER and real Human-written Text Perturbations still exists.
-Moreover, since these adversarial samples are produced based on some known vulnerabilities of a target model, how well they can help the hate-speech detection model prevent real-world attack are yet to be explored.
+SEARs are simple universal replacement rules intending to convert the target word into its semantically identical pairs (``what"$\rightarrow$``which", ``what is"$\rightarrow$``what's"). \citealp{alzantot2018generating} also introduced an adversarial attack method that replaces the target word with its top k nearest neighbors based on the distance in the GloVe embedding space.
+To make the perturbation types more diverse, \citealp{li2018textbugger} developed TEXTBUGGER, which applied both the spelling modification and close word substitution approaches.
+Nevertheless, experiments \cite{le2022perturbations} involving human evaluation reveal that the distance between the perturbations generated by machines and real Human-written Text Perturbations still exists~\cite{le2022perturbations}.
+Moreover, since these adversarial samples are produced based on some known vulnerabilities of a target model, how well they can help the hate-speech detection model prevent real-world attacks is yet to be explored.